mrtingz/battleroyale/README.md

 ###### Additions
 - Now able to toggle the minimap using the 'M' key.
+- Added function to determine points per kill.

 ###### Modifications
 - Changed how the safe zone looks to make it look nicer (thank you @Leafdroid).
+- Leaderboard now can show points instead of wins.

 ---